techy2493/ts-disc-control/README.md

 Join us in the TS-Disc-Control Discord to recieve notifications of updates, get help, and partake in discussions about features being implemented and to help choose the new features for each release!

-## Hosting

-If enough interest is expressed I will consider making this a hosted bot for a monthly subscription instead of requiring you to host it yourself; though we will always support hosting the bot yourself  for free.
-I know that the knowledge requirements and platform requirements are a barrier to entry for some, however until there is enough interest I cannot justify the cost to host it at what I would feel comfortable charging for a subscription.
-I am willing to help setup everything you need to host it for a one time fee however, so reach out to me on discord to discuss this option if it feels like a good fit.

 ## Current Status
-As of 01/24/23 the project is active and taking change requets.
+As of 02/19/23 the project is active and taking change requets.
 Join us on discord at the link below or put in an issue.
 We don't guarantee a response time but if you let us know how negatively something is impacting your community we will do our best to make the top problems a priority.

-DEMO links updated, join the Demo server https://discord.gg/SDHjZt9wYt to reach out to me directly, or feel free to post an issue and I will respond when I can.
+Readme is in flux, working on figuring out a new documentation strategy if you have specific requests for documentation please join us on Discord and provide your thoughts or provide feedback on #20

+## Hosting

+I am currently looking into the requirements for making this a hosted bot and providing all requirements for OAuth to work.
+If you are interested in this please reach out on Discord to provide your input.

 ## How & Is it Safe?